-State regulatory commissions focus on accuracy because they want electric utilities to ensure that no customer is being billed unfairly and that no subset of customers is being unfairly subsidized by the rest of the rate payers.
+But only for accuracy.
+State regulatory commissions want electric utilities to ensure that no customer is being billed unfairly and that no subset of customers is being unfairly subsidized by the rest of the rate payers.
 Some states mandate only accuracy tests and others require demand and time of use accuracy tests.